vllab-cau/vllab-cau.github.io/_pages/research.md

    This project develops exact 6D pose estimation and instance segmentation algorithms for a bin-picking problem of a robot.

-   Funded by Doosan Digital Innovation, 2020. <br>
+   Funded by Doosan Digital Innovation. <br>

 -----
 **StreetWise**